-Emmanuel Macron to be sworn in as French president
+Emmanuel Macron sworn in as French president

 Macron also faces enormous security challenges following a spate of devastating terror attacks, including the Paris attacks in November 2015, in which 130 people were killed.

-Macron takes the reins from French President Francois Hollande, who decided not to run for a second term because his popularity has plunged as the country was battered with attacks and the economy failed to pick up.
+Macron takes the reins from Hollande, who decided not to run for a second term because his popularity has plunged as the country was battered with attacks and the economy failed to pick up.

 The young leader won the May 7 election with a resounding 66% of the vote, but his mandate may not be as strong as those numbers suggest.
 Many in France made it clear that they were casting their votes against Le Pen, rather than for Macron.

-Macron will be joined by his wife, Brigitte Trogneux, on Sunday, a woman who the president-elect has portrayed as a mentor.
+Macron will be joined by his wife, Brigitte Trogneux, on Sunday, a woman who Macron has portrayed as a mentor.
 He has said he will likely give his wife an official role in his government.

 The wives of French presidents have not typically taken on first lady duties as many do in countries such as the United States.